enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 Consider the case of **unemployment**.
 Across many societies, when unemployment rates rise beyond 12%, the probability of large-scale protests or strikes grows rapidly.
 This does not guarantee unrest, but it changes the likelihood in measurable ways.
 A small rise in unemployment near full employment is manageable; but once the threshold is crossed, the system enters a fragile state.

 Another example is **income inequality**.
 In stable societies, most income levels cluster around the mean.
-But when the gap widens too far — more than two standard deviations away from the average — the social fabric often begins to strain.
+But when the gap widens too far maybe more than two standard deviations away from the average, the social fabric often begins to strain.
 History shows that extreme inequality correlates strongly with political instability, populist movements, or even collapse.

 These patterns are not deterministic.
 They do not say that unrest will *always* follow inequality or that protests will *always* erupt after unemployment spikes.
 Instead, they reveal that the **probability curves shift**.
 The system’s stability weakens, and the range of possible outcomes expands.